Germania Township, Todd County, Minnesota

 Germania Township is a township in Todd County, Minnesota, United States.
-The population was 474 at the 2000 census.
-Germania Township was organized in 1880, and named for the steamship a German settler had arrived on.
+The population was 474 at the 2000 census and 527 in the 2020 census.
+Germania Township was organized in 1880, and named for the steamship Germania which Paul Steinbach, a German settler had arrived on.
 The 1917 Germania Hall is on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.4 sqmi, all land.